philipp-x/docker-django/README.md

 Django development made easy with [Docker](https://www.docker.com/).
 This quickstart guide demonstrates how to containerize [Django](https://www.djangoproject.com/), [Postgres](https://www.postgresql.org/), [Redis](http://redis.io/), [Celery](http://www.celeryproject.org/) and [RabbitMQ](https://www.rabbitmq.com/) for local development.

-Docker Engine is supported on Linux, Cloud, Windows and OS X. If you haven't used Docker before, be sure to check out the [Installation Guide](https://docs.docker.com/engine/installation/).
+Docker is supported on Linux, Cloud, Windows and macOS.
+If you haven't used Docker before, be sure to check out the [Installation Guide](https://docs.docker.com/engine/installation/).

 ## Requirements

-* Docker Toolbox 1.11 or higher
+* Docker v17.06 or higher

 ## Setup

-1. Make sure [Docker Toolbox](https://www.docker.com/products/docker-toolbox) is installed and running.
+1. Make sure [Docker](https://store.docker.com/) is installed and running.
 2. Run the following commands in the given order:

 ```bash